ritalinplus/Duff-CRUD/doc/management.rst

 .. image:: _images/clients_select.png

-this show you a new view, then click in the red button (DELETE).
+this show you a new view, then click in the red button DELETE.

 .. image:: _images/clients_delete.png